openshift/enhancements/enhancements/automated-policy-based-disk-encryption.md

 * saves parameters into /boot
 * reboots

-This design does not require any changes to the Installer.
+This design does not require any changes to the CoreOS installer.
 Once the CoreOS installer is done, the on-disk CoreOS will be booted and re-encrypted normally.

 ### Risks and Mitigations